-Here are the best Galaxy S10 alternatives you can buy.
-Samsung’s latest phones have plenty to love, but they’re crazy expensive.
-And while the Galaxy S10e is their own cheaper alternative, you have several other options at different price points and screen sizes.
+These are the best Galaxy S10 alternatives you can buy right now.
+Samsung’s phones have plenty to love, but they’re really expensive.
+And while the Galaxy S10e is their own cheaper alternative, now that they’re almost a year old you have several other options at different price points and screen sizes to choose from.

 We’ll help you find a phone with a similar or better experience, big screen, capable cameras and great battery life.
 Whether you can’t handle the high price tag, want faster updates, or just want something a little different we have you covered.